What is osteoarthritis

 Instable joints and weakened muscles

 Affected, painful joints can be difficult to move and lack of exercise results in weakened muscles and instability.
 This increases the risk of falling and further injury.
-Knees can seem to buckle or give way when affected by OA.
+Knees can seem to buckle or give way when affected by osteoarthritis.
 Exercises to help strengthen muscles can help prevent instability.

 Fatigue can be a result of bad sleep, night after night, if the pain is too intense.
 Because movement is more painful, often less exercise is done.
 This is an example of how pain can limit patients in their daily life.

-In a later stage of the disease, OA can result in posture deformation as bones change structure and shift into different positions.
+In a later stage of the disease, osteoarthritis can result in posture deformation as bones change structure and shift into different positions.
 For instance knees can become bent inwards or outwards, fingers can become bent sideways; you may develop a lump at the thumb base or a bunion on the big toe.14